Shuvo-saha01/cart-manager/README.md

-# 🛒 Cart Utilities
+# Cart Utilities

-A lightweight ES module for managing a shopping cart using **localStorage**.
+A lightweight ES module for managing shopping cart operations using localStorage.
+This library provides a simple and intuitive API for adding, removing, updating, and managing cart items in browser-based applications.
-Includes functions to add, remove, update quantities, calculate totals, and clear the cart.

----
+## Features

+- 🚀 Simple and intuitive API
+- 💾 Persistent storage using localStorage
+- 🔒 Safe data handling with built-in validation
+- 📦 Zero dependencies
+- 🎯 TypeScript-friendly structure
+- ⚡ Lightweight and fast

-## 📦 Installation
+## Installation

-### Using in a Browser (HTML + JS)
+### Browser (ES Modules)

+Include the module in your HTML file:

 ```html
 <script type="module">
   import {